Add and manage CA and client certificates in Postman

 Remove a certificate if you no longer need it to send requests from Postman.

-• To remove a CA certificate, select the remove icon Close icon next to the certificate.
+• To remove a CA certificate, select Close icon Remove next to the certificate.

-• To remove a client certificate, select the delete icon Delete icon next to the certificate.
+• To remove a client certificate, select Delete icon Delete next to the certificate.

 Postman won't send the certificate if you make an HTTP request.